auriq/essentia_docs/source/usecases/apache-sample.rst

 **Line 13**

-* Create a new rule to take any files with '/2014' followed by another '/2014' in their name and put them in the 2014logs category.
+* Create a new rule to take any files with '125-access_log' in their name and put them in the 125accesslogs category.

-**Line 18**
+**Line 19**

-* Pipe the files in the category 2014logs that were created between April 1st and 5th, 2014 to the aq_pp command.
+* Pipe the files in the category 125accesslogs that were created between November 30th and December 7th, 2014 to the aq_pp command.
 * In the aq_pp command, tell the preprocessor to take data from stdin, ignoring errors and not outputting any error messages.
 * Then define the incoming data's columns, skipping all of the columns except referrer, and create a column called pagecount that always contains the value 1.
 * Then import the data to the vector in the apache database so the attributes listed there can be applied.

-**Line 20**
+**Line 21**

 * Export the aggregated data from the database, sorting by pagecount and limiting to the 25 most common referrers.
 Also export the total number of unique referrers.

 ..  code-block:: sh
     :linenos:
-    :emphasize-lines: 5,13,18,20
+    :emphasize-lines: 5,13,19,21

     ess instance local
     ess spec drop database apache